-Stock futures add to gains following Nasdaq rebound
+Stock futures trade mixed following Nasdaq rebound

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy markets, benchmark U.S. crude slipped 4 cents to $63.95 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude added 20 cents to $64.20 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract sank $1.04 on Tuesday to $64.01.
-Brent crude, used to price international oils, declined 12 cents to $67.40 per barrel in London.
+Brent crude, used to price international oils, added 8 cents to $67.60 per barrel in London.
 It retreated 72 cents the previous session to $67.52.

 The Associated Press contributed to this article.